Liz is a licensed veterinary medical technologist. She acquired a B.S. in veterinary medical technology from Lincoln Memorial University.

 Debit and ATM cards are tied directly to your checking account, and automatically deduct money from your account with no grace period.
 You cannot spend more than what is in the account.
 Most banks offer optional overdraft protection, meaning that if you overdraw your account (spend more than what is in it), they will pay the difference for you, but will charge you an additional fee.
 Overdraft fees typically range anywhere from $35 to $45, sometimes more.
 Some bank institutions may place a hold on the overdraft amount; these holds may take up to a week.

 Debit card purchases sometimes have a debit or credit option.
-If you sign a debit purchase like a credit card instead of using a debit PIN, it gives you automatic zero liability protection, meaning you have rights to get your money back if if the product you purchased is defective.
+If you sign a debit purchase like a credit card instead of using a debit PIN, it gives you automatic zero liability protection, meaning you have the right to get your money back if the product you purchased is defective.
 However, keep in mind that federal law does not give you the right to stop payment; the issue must be resolved with the seller.

 If your card is ever lost or stolen card, call the issuing bank IMMEDIATELY.
 Some banks even have mobile apps that allow you to instantly freeze your account if it is lost or stolen, prohibiting any unauthorized purchases from being made.
 If you report your card as missing BEFORE its used, you may not be responsible for any unauthorized withdrawals.
 If you dispute an unauthorized purchase, the seller already has your money; it will only be returned to you if you win the dispute.